 For more information about Heartland Youth Choir, please visit joinhyc.org or call 515-221-3922.
 Email: firstname.lastname@example.org.

 This is the 10th Meet the Composer Festival organized by Heartland Youth Choir.
 Previous Meet the Composer clinicians include Ken Berg, Jim Papoulis, Mark Sirrett, Z. Randall Stroope, Stephen Hatfield, Paul Caldwell, Sean Ivory, Jay Broeker, Rollo Dilworth, and Andrea Ramsey.

-Heartland Youth Choir summer choir camps are open to singers who have finished K - 8th grades.
-Camps will be held at West Des Moines United Methodist Church in Des Moines.
+Heartland Youth Choir summer choir camps are open to singers in grades K - 8.
+Camps are held at West Des Moines United Methodist Church in Des Moines.

-SummerSongs is for students who have completed grades 3 - 8 with unchanged voices.
+SummerSongs is for students grades 3 - 8 with unchanged voices.
 It will take place July 30 - August 4.
-A concert on that Friday will cap a busy week of learning, music, performance planning, fun, making friends, and critical thinking.
+A concert on that Friday will cap a busy week of learning, making friends, new music, performance planning, and fun.
 Field trips to places like the Science Center, a waterpark, or Adventureland are scheduled for most afternoons.
 Click here for a registration form for SummerSongs.

-SummerTunes is for singers who have completed grades K - 2.
-Singers will meet mornings only, from July 31 to August 4.
+SummerTunes is for students grades K - 2.
+Singers will meet mornings only, from July 31 through August 4.
 In addition to learning new music and meeting new friends, singers will experience full choir rehearsals, musicianship training, and folk games.
 The SummerTunes singers will combine with the SummerSongs gang for a concert on Friday night of camp week.
 Click here for a registration form for SummerTunes.